McKownville

 at the airport (7.17 recorded in McKownville), with more than 3

-was much larger, 1.12 feet, about double the amount of local
+water table rose 1.12 feet, about double the amount of local

 precipitation.
 Another significant precipitation event occurred